Last Updated: September 29, 2023

 Physical Products – Not Electronics

 I bought this VIVO standing desk for my home office in March 2020.
 I’m sure you can guess why I bought it that month.
 And it’s worked super well the last couple years, going up and down usually at least once a day.
 It has a ton of surface space for all three of my monitors plus speakers, and it’s very stable.
-I bought it for $270 and it’s $300 now, so it hasn’t gone up in price too much.
+I bought it for $270 and it’s $250 now – pretty incredible with how much inflation has driven up other prices the last couple years.

 One thing I read in the reviews before purchasing was that the lowest level of the desk is very slightly higher than the average desk height for many folks.
 I’ll admit this minimum height took some getting used to for me, even after I took the unnecessary feet off the base.
 But after that adjustment period, I was totally fine.
 And one unexpected benefit is that desk chair arms no longer get caught under the desk.